Taking Control

 • Walk-In: half of all home intrusions are through unlocked doors!

 • Push-In: blindly opening the door if someone knocks.
-Better to use an inexpensive, portable, wireless intercom.
+It's better to use an inexpensive, portable, wireless intercom.

 • Scam-In: believing a stranger's clever scam and opening your door, even an inch - see Push-In above.